 Give our specialists a call today to learn more about our Frisco & Irving kyphoplasty procedure.

 A good candidate for kyphoplasty would be an individual who has experienced a recent spinal compression fracture.
 A kyphoplasty procedure cannot correct long-standing spinal deformities, so it is important to seek medical attention once you notice the effects of a spinal fracture or curvature in the spine.
 Most commonly spinal compression fractures are a symptom of osteoporosis, but there are other conditions that can cause them.
 During your consultation, Dr. Lewis will look at your medical history, symptoms, and spinal x-rays to decide if you are a candidate for kyphoplasty.

 Kyphoplasty is an effective procedure that can reduce pain and spinal curvature that is associated with a compression fracture.
-At Lewis Pain Management, Dr. Lewis can evaluate what underlying condition may be affecting your bones and can determine if kyphoplasty is right for you.
-Contact our Frisco, TX or Irving, TX, office today to schedule a consultation and learn more about your treatment options.
+At Lewis Pain & Physical Medicine, Dr. Lewis can evaluate what underlying condition may be affecting your bones and can determine if kyphoplasty is right for you.

 Contact us to schedule a consultation and learn more about our Frisco kyphoplasty treatment.